The Athanasian Creed is dated around AD 360. It is named after Athanasius, but it is unlikely he wrote it.

 The Council of Nicea was supposed to have settled the debate with the Arians, but it did not.
 The Arian view of the Trinity experienced a revival during the reign of Constantius, son of Constantine the Great, who—more often than not—supported the Arians and attempted to install Arian bishops on several occasions.

 Modalism (the belief that there was no Trinity but that God was one Person acting out the three roles of Father, Son, and Holy Spirit) was in the Church long before Arius made his views popular.
 Arianism was offensive to both Nicene and modalist bishops, and they banded together to overthrow it.

 The result was a view of the Trinity that united Nicene and modalist beliefs.
 It is this version of the Trinity that is preserved in the Athanasian Creed.

-The Athanasian Creed continues to represent the "orthodox" view of the Trinity to this day.
+The Athanasian Creed best represents the view of western churches, Catholic and Protestant, to this day.
 The Nicene or Apostles Creed is quoted in churches today, but it is not believed with its original meaning.

 Whosoever will be saved, before all things it is necessary that he hold the catholic [i.e., "universal," not Roman Catholic] faith; Unless everyone keeps this faith whole and undefiled, then without doubt he shall perish everlastingly.

 The catholic faith is this: we worship one God in Trinity and Trinity in Unity, neither confounding the persons nor dividing the substance

 There is one person of the Father, another of the Son, and another of the Holy Spirit, but the divinity of the Father, of the Son, and of the Holy Spirit is all one, the glory equal, the majesty coeternal.